Working Papers

 Abstract.
 We investigate the insurance-motives of polluting firms' charitable giving by analyzing donations from philanthropic foundations to local nonprofits.
 Employing the National Ambient Air Quality Standards as localized exogenous shocks to pollution in a regression discontinuity framework, we document that firms with greater local pollution donate more to local nonprofits.
 This effect is amplified for firms that derive more insurance value from donations.
 Our results are not driven by a substitution between pollution abatement and charitable activities.
 Overall, the evidence suggests that firms leverage their reputation in local communities through corporate philanthropy as a form of insurance.

 Abstract.
-We study whether incumbent firms increase their product focus on climate solutions in response to venture capital (VC) financing of climate-tech startups.
-Using large language models to measure a firm's focus on climate solutions, we find that incumbents in similar product markets as VC-backed startups increase their product focus on climate solutions.
-Consistent with VC investment serving as a signal for the commercial potential of climate solutions, the increase is more pronounced when the VC investment demonstrates more promising commercial prospects and has higher visibility.
-Additionally, incumbents with a pre-existing focus on climate solutions are more likely to respond, and their stock prices respond positively in anticipation of future benefits from the commercial potential of climate solutions.
-Overall, the results suggest that VC financing of climate-tech startups serves as a signal of the commercial potential for climate technologies, thereby catalyzing incumbents' investments in climate solutions.
+We study whether incumbent firms increase their focus on climate solutions in response to venture capital (VC) financing of climate-tech startups.
+Using large language models to measure firms' climate solution focus, we find that incumbents in similar product markets as VC-backed startups increase their focus, particularly when the VC investment signals strong commercial prospects and involves financially motivated investors.
+Incumbents with a pre-existing focus on climate solutions have more pronounced reactions, and their stock prices respond positively when they share an industry with the startup.
+Our findings suggest VC investments signal the commercial potential of climate technologies, catalyzing incumbents' engagement.

-Presentations (includes scheduled and invited): CPA Manitoba-Asper School of Business Accounting Research Conference (2024), Haskell & White Academic Conference (2024)*, Harvard Business School (2024)
+Presentations (includes scheduled and invited): FARS (2025), University of Rochester (2024)*, Northwestern University (2024)*, Stevens Institute of Technology (2024)*, Hong Kong PolyU Accounting Research Conference (2024), NYU Workshop on LLMs and Generative AI for Finance (2024), Journal of Banking and Finance Generative AI Conference (2024), Massey Sustainable Finance Conference (2024), CPA Manitoba-Asper School of Business Accounting Research Conference (2024), Haskell & White Academic Conference (2024)*, Harvard Business School (2024)

 Abstract.
 Using large language models to measure a firm's development and deployment of climate solution products and services, we find that firms with more climate solutions exhibit lower stock returns and higher market valuation multiples.
 We also document that stock prices of high-climate solution firms react more positively (negatively) to climate-related events that signal increased (decreased) future demand for climate solutions.
 Furthermore, high-climate solution firms exhibit higher future profitability during periods of high environmental regulatory uncertainty, unexpected increases in climate change concerns, and when they have a larger share of their sales in states with climate plans and stronger public support for addressing climate change.
 Finally, we find that the lower stock returns among high-climate solution firms are more pronounced for those also having a low carbon footprint.
 Overall, our results indicate that high-climate solution firms, whose business benefits as climate transition risks materialize, hedge investors against such risks.